sushanthj/Python-CV/Git.md

 - If you checkout a file 'git checkout blade.py' it resets the file to whatever is the latest from that branch in upstream

 - If you want to physically add or change remotes go to the respective folder and do 'nano .git/config'

+- the correct syntax for the merge command is: \
+'git merge ts_origin/master' \
+What this does is that if the current branch is origin/develop it will merge the files of \
+current branch i.e origin/develop with ts_origin/master

+- Note that even if ts_origin/master is in ts_github account and origin/master is in sushanthj github account, it will still merge as long as remotes exist for both these accounts.
+If remotes don't exist, you can always add as shown up above